Robust Representation Learning with Self-Distillation for Domain Generalization: Introduction

 \section{Introduction}

 When training a neural network (NN), the goal is to make the model learn general patterns from the provided examples so that it can make accurate predictions on new examples it has never seen before.
-However, sometimes, the network can learn patterns specific to the samples it was trained on and not generalize well to new examples.
-Domain generalization aims to improve the performance of neural networks on unseen domains, but it has been a challenging problem to solve.
+However, the network can sometimes learn patterns specific to the samples it was trained on and fails to generalize well to new examples.
+This has led to the concept of domain generalization, which aims to improve the performance of neural networks on unseen domains, but it has been a challenging problem to solve.
 In particular, deep neural networks (DNNs) have achieved impressive results on various benchmarks, but their performance often deteriorates when applied to new domains that are different from the training data distribution.
-This is a major limitation of these models, as it is often infeasible or impractical to gather large amounts of annotated data for every possible data distribution in a given application domain.
+This is a major limitation of these models, as it is often infeasible or impractical to gather large amounts of annotated data for every possible data distribution in a given application area.
+Retraining the model with such extensive datasets is also computationally expensive, demanding significant computational resources and time.
+Domain generalization, thus, becomes necessary to address these challenges.

 Past research on domain generalization has mainly concentrated on enhancing the generalization performance of convolutional neural networks (CNNs).
 One approach is to use domain adaptation techniques, which aims to align the feature distributions of the source and target domains.
 A popular method for domain adaptation is the use of adversarial training \cite{Tzeng_2017_CVPR}, \cite{NEURIPS2018_ab88b157}.
 Another approach is to use domain-invariant feature representations, which are learned by minimizing the domain shift between different domains.
 A popular method for learning domain-invariant features is the use of domain-adversarial neural networks (DANN) \cite{ganin2016domain}, \cite{ghifary2015domain}.
-Additionally, data augmentation has also been used for domain generalization by training a model on new samples of the existing data, thereby making the model more robust to variations in the input data \cite{volpi2018generalizing}, \cite{zhou2020learning}.
+Data augmentation has also been used for domain generalization by training a model on augmented versions of the existing data, thereby making the model more robust to variations in the input data \cite{volpi2018generalizing}, \cite{zhou2020learning}.
 Finally, some works propose the use of a meta-learning approach to learning a model that can quickly adapt to new domains with only a few examples \cite{finn2017model}, \cite{li2018learning}.